joelabc/joelabc/content/_index.md

 {{% details title="How" closed="true" %}}
 I didn't find themes to build on that I liked and was too lazy/had no time to build one from scratch (well I might in the future for the learning).
 Until I came across [Hextra](https://imfing.github.io/hextra/) by [Xin](https://imfing.com/).
 Hosted on GitHub Pages, pointing to my custom domain, it was a painless setup process.
 Now I can focus on writing than complaining.
 {{% /details %}}

+{{% details title="Side note" closed="true" %}}

+> [!WARNING]
+> This site is under development and things might be kooky here and there 👻.

+I've been putting off the thought building a landing page of sorts for myself for quite some time.
+Although this isn't much to show for the time spent, I thought I might as well put myself out there for social accountability.
+{{% /details %}}

 Feedback would be invaluable at this stage.
 Let me know how I can make this better and help you in any way I can.